jrandj/redhat/README.md

     * The `/etc/gshadow` file stores encrypted group passwords.
 Each row in the file corresponds to one entry in the group file.

     * Due to manual modification, inconsistencies may arise between the above four authentication files.
-The *pwck* command is used to check for inconsistancies.
+The *pwck* command is used to check for inconsistencies.

     * The *vipw* and *vigr* commands are used to modify the *passwd* and *group* files respectively.
 These commands disable write access to these files while the privileged user is making the modifications.